STUDIO-Artaban/JSunchained/README.md

 # JSunchained
-JSunchained - is a JavaScript library that makes JS an application language.
+**JSunchained** is a way to make JavaScript an application language.